Ways of Avoiding Flood: Sustainable Solutions for a Better Tomorrow

 Levees and Embankments – these barriers are constructed along rivers and coastlines to restrict the flow of water around urbanized communities.
 They are a first line of defense in floods.

-Advanced Drainage Systems- Urban drainage systems – storm drains and sewer system of cities should be made and maintained */ adapted such that there can be removal of an extremely large amount of rainfall in a very short period **.
+Advanced Drainage Systems- Urban drainage systems – storm drains and sewer system of cities should be made and maintained */ adapted such that there can be removal of an extremely large amount of rainfall in a very short period **. - Promote Sustainable Urban Planning

 Urban flooding is a risk that cities will have to manage as they become larger.
 But floods are not an act of nature, just a consequence of poor urban planning.

-3. Green infrastructure includes parks, green roofs, and permeable pavements that allow water to seep into the ground rather than runoff.
+Zoning and Building Codes: One of the most effective ways to prevent a flood is restricting building in low-lying areas.
+Strict building codes make certain houses and buildings are constructed to withstand flooding. - Green infrastructure includes parks, green roofs, and permeable pavements that allow water to seep into the ground rather than runoff.
 A city that features green spaces can not only looks beautiful but it also has an impact on the ability to cope with floodwater.

 Flood Monitoring Standardised devices enable detection and prevention of floods.
-Just as along the coasts, early warning systems can mean people have time to move their things out of harm’s way.
+Just as along the coasts, early warning systems can mean people have time to move their things out of harm’s way. - and Community-Based Actions

 We can all do our bit to prevent flooding, and it is not just down the large scale projects: